Go, Dog. Go! (TV series): Season 3 (2022)

+Season 4 (2023)

 Production

 The series was first announced back in 2019 as part of seven Netflix Original Preschool shows targeted at 2-6 year olds.
-It was originally going to be released late 2020, but was delayed until January the following year.
-The first and second season consists of nine episodes with the third season of eight episodes, each 24 minutes in length.
-All episodes featured 2 11-12 minute stories, though episodes 6, 9 and 18 are 2-parters and episode 10 is a full length episode.
+According to John Rivoli's Instagram, it was originally going to be released December 22, 2020, but was delayed until January 26, 2021.
+The first and second season consists of nine episodes with the third season of eight episodes and the fourth season of fourteen episodes, each 24 minutes in length.
+All episodes featured 2 11-12 minute stories, though episodes 6, 9, 18, 31 and 40 are 2-parters and episode 10 is a full length episode.

 Music

-The series was composed by Paul Buckley.
+The series soundtrack is composed by Paul Buckley.

 Release

 Go, Dog.
 Go! premiered on January 26, 2021, globally on Netflix.
 A trailer was released on January 6, along with an array of teaser clips released by different publications.

 Reception

 Critical reception

 The review, which is from Common Sense Media, gives the series 4 out of 5 stars, and the disclaimer: "Dog adventures with oodles of preschool laughs."